rameshjs/datepicker-vue/README.md

 ## Features

-- Single date picker
+- Single view date picker
-- Single date picker with text field
+- Single view date picker with text field for displaying the selected date
-- Single date range picker
+- Single view date range picker for selecting a range of dates
-- Single date range picker with text field
+- Single view date range picker with text fields for displaying the selected start and end dates
-- Month picker
-- Year picker
+- Slots for customizing the trigger and input fields, allowing users to add their own elements for triggering the datepicker and displaying the selected date(s)
+- Month select feature, which allows users to select a specific month within a year
+- Year select feature, which allows users to select a specific year.

 ## Install